-This article is the first in a series from ImpactAlpha and Living Cities exploring how foundations and financial institutions can deploy capital to better create jobs, income and wealth in America’s cities.
+This article is part of “Investing in Racial Equity,” an ImpactAlpha series in partnership with Living Cities that explores how foundations and financial institutions can deploy capital to close racial wealth gaps and create opportunities in America’s cities.

 ImpactAlpha, April 25 – Race-neutral efforts to boost economic opportunity have failed.
 Going forward, organizations across sectors must deliberately incorporate a racial lens into their economic security efforts.